Kamakshi Amman Temple: Tirukkalvanur Divya Desam (Vishnu)

 The temple also houses a shrine for Vishnu in the form of Varaha Perumal.
 The Tirukkalvanur Divya Desam is one of the 108 Divya Desams (Vishnu and Lakshmi temples that are mentioned in the works of the Alvars).
 The original temple was a little further from the Kamakshi temple; due to the ruined state of the old shrine, the deity is now placed inside the Kamakshi temple, in the belief that Vishnu is the brother of Kamakshi.

 A shrine dedicated to Hayagriva, an avatar of Vishnu and the sage Agastya can be seen in the third enclosure of the temple, at the location where Agastya learned the Lalita Sahasranamam from Hayagriva.

-Related sacred history of the place
+Legend

-Shakta pitha
+Shakta Pithas

 Shiva carrying the burnt corpse of Sati.

 The ancient story of Daksha yajna and Sati's self-immolation is the main theme in the origin of Shakta pithas.
 Shakta pithas are the divine temples of Adi Parashakti.
 The cause of the presence of the goddess is due to the falling of body parts of the corpse of Sati, Shiva's first wife.
 The navel part of Sati's body is believed to have fallen here in Kanchipuram, giving the name Nabhi Peetham or Odhyana Peetham.
 There are 51 Shakta pithas linked to the 51 alphabets in Sanskrit, out of which 18 are the most visited.